 Create a patch to control when the animation starts to play.

-Check this box to play the animation when the effect is opened.
+Check this box to continuously loop the animation when the effect is opened.

 Use this slider to adjust the speed of the animation.